Why do we Need Packaging?

 As we confront the urgent need to reduce plastic pollution and embrace more sustainable practices, finding alternatives to plastic packaging, plates, and cutlery is paramount.
 Sustainable solutions aim to minimize environmental impact while meeting the practical needs of packaging and dining.
 There are several promising alternatives:

-For older students, they can be asked to make bigger containers, to hold three eggs or more.
+Older students can be asked to make bigger containers, to hold three or more eggs or a large balloon filled with water.
 They can receive a larger range of materials to use, both natural and artificial.

 The specific design of the challenge can change the focus to consider:

-1. capacity (the number of eggs the container can carry),
+- capacity (the number of eggs the container can carry)

-3. cost (the cost effectiveness of the whole container designs), and
+- cost (the cost-effectiveness of the whole container designs)

-4. protection (the strength and stability of the container).
+- protection (the strength and stability of the container)

 These career options are linked to the natural packaging industry because they focus on developing and implementing packaging solutions that are environmentally friendly, promote sustainability, and reduce the use of harmful materials.
 They play a crucial role in addressing environmental concerns and driving positive change in the packaging industry.